James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 Torque screw tool

-Another helpful tool is the anti-tangle screw (or the torque screw tool), which is the best at cleaning long hair strands.
+Another helpful tool is the anti-tangle screw (also known as the torque screw tool), which is particularly effective at cleaning long hair strands.

 The tapered brush is an excellent design, funneling hair from the brush toward the dustbin.

-Even with this much hair, nothing tangled on the brush.
+Even with this much hair, nothing tangled in the brush.

 Micro and Omni-Glide Tools